Hyper-Actives: Story

-Hyper-Actives #00 is a 10-page preview issue which introduces the team and depicts them losing a fight with a cold-powered supervillain named Thrillchiller.
+Hyper-Actives #0 is a 10-page preview issue which introduces the team and depicts them losing a fight with a cold-powered supervillain named Thrillchiller.
 The team is unfocused and too preoccupied with the nearby news crew to be effective in preventing Thrillchiller's jail break.
 Afterwards, Rush is shown blowing off the loss to a tabloid television reporter.
 This issue also introduces the character of Eddie Ellison, a high school student who eventually becomes the newest member of the team as Silverwing.

-Hyper-Actives #01 depicts the death of the long-running superhero named Silverwing and Eddie's transformation into the newest incarnation of Silverwing.
+Issue #1 depicts the death of the long-running superhero named Silverwing and Eddie's transformation into the newest incarnation of Silverwing.
 Eddie is then approached by Alphaman and offered membership in his team, which was named "The Hyper-Actives" by the media and not Alphaman.
-Eddie arrives at the team's headquarters, referred to as the "Hypersphere" and is initially dismissed as a fanboy.
-It is here that we see superheroes first referring to normal people as "peds."
+Eddie arrives at the team's headquarters, referred to as the "Hypersphere" and is initially dismissed as a Fanboy.
+It is here that superheroes call normal people as "peds".
 The term is derogatory and phonetically reminiscent of the word "sped" (an inappropriate term used in referring to the mentally disabled).
 "Ped" is derived from the word "pedestrian", which is the word most of the adult superheroes use to describe normal people.
 The issue ends in a cliffhanger where a team of villains called "Uberforce" break into the Hypersphere and corner Silverwing.

-Hyper-Actives #02 continues the story, depicting Silverwing on the verge of single-handedly defeating Uberforce.
+Issue #2 continues the story, depicting Silverwing on the verge of single-handedly defeating Uberforce.
 He is prevented from actually doing so due to the arrival of the rest of the team.
 They distract Silverwing and he gets rendered unconscious.
 Uberforce easily defeats the rest of the team, thanks to their preparations made prior to the attack.
 Uberforce kidnaps two members and the rest of the H-As mount a rescue, excluding Silverwing, whom they reject as a member.
 The team makes their way to Uberforce's hideout, leaving Silverwing behind.
 Silverwing, however, discovers that he can magically modify vehicles into superhero versions (like the Batmobile) and uses his mother's car (so transformed) to follow them.
 Silverwing arrives in time to save the team from Uberforce.
 This issue suffered from incomplete copy and some pages have several pieces of dialogue missing while one had all of the dialogue missing.
 The reason for these omissions is not known, but creator Darin Wagner has stated on various message boards that it was a clerical error and that future reprints of the issue would have the full dialogue present.